Wallenberg family: History

 The earliest known member of the Wallenberg family is Per Hansson (1670–1741) who, in 1692, married Kerstin Jacobsdotter Schuut (1671–1752).
 Their son, Jakob Persson Wallberg (1699–1758) married twice.
 The children of his first marriage called themselves Wallberg and those of his second called themselves Wallenberg.

+First generation

-Jakob Persson Wallberg was the great-grandfather of André Oscar Wallenberg who, in 1856, founded Stockholms Enskilda Bank, the predecessor of today's Skandinaviska Enskilda Banken.
+The family’s business empire began with Jakob Persson Wallberg's great grandson André Oscar Wallenberg who in 1851 at the age of 30 decided to leave his career as a naval officer to capitalize on the new wave of entrepreneurship that he had witnessed evolving in Europe and the Americas.
+In 1856 he founded Stockholms Enskilda Bank (SEB), the predecessor of today's Skandinaviska Enskilda Banken.

+The Wallenberg’s rise to prominence followed an early 1870s boom Sweden suffered a severe economic recession in 1877–78.
+Rather than allow several large Swedish companies that had borrowed from SEB to go bankrupt, the bank took a shareholding.

+Second generation

-André Oscar Wallenberg's son Knut Agathon Wallenberg took over as CEO of Stockholms Enskilda Bank in 1886.
+André Oscar Wallenberg's son Knut Agathon Wallenberg joined the bank and soon proved himself a skilled businessman, his entrepreneurial talent over his long career ensuring that the growth of the bank and for him to build up a sizable private fortune.
+Following his father's death, he took over as CEO of Stockholms Enskilda Bank in 1886.

 Like many other Wallenberg relatives, Knut Agathon Wallenberg was also involved in Swedish politics and diplomacy becoming Minister for Foreign Affairs 1914–1917, and member of the Riksdags first chamber (Parliament of Sweden) 1907–1919.
 In 1916, new legislation made it more difficult for banks to own shares in industrial companies on a long-term basis.
 Investor was formed as an investment part of Stockholms Enskilda Bank.

 Knut Agathon Wallenberg's younger brother Marcus Wallenberg (senior) carried on the tradition and took over as the bank's CEO in 1911, replacing his older brother who was appointed Stockholms Enskilda Bank chairman of the board.

+Third generation

 Jacob Wallenberg, eldest son of Marcus Wallenberg (senior), became the bank's CEO after Joseph Nachmanson sv died in 1927, joined by younger brother Marcus Wallenberg (junior) as the bank's deputy CEO.
 In 1938, Knut Agathon Wallenberg died.
 He had no children.
 Marcus Wallenberg (senior) was appointed Stockholms Enskilda Bank chairman of the board.

-During the War the Bank collaborated with the German government.
+During the World War II the Bank collaborated with Nazi Germany.
 The Secretary of the US Treasury, Henry Morgenthau Jr. considered Jacob Wallenberg strongly pro-German, and the US subjected the Bank to a blockade that was only lifted in 1947.